astrotars/stream-crm-lead-chat/README.md

 To follow along with the post, you will need a free [Stream](https://getstream.io/get_started/?signup=#flat_feed) account, and a Zendesk Sell account.
 For this post, we used a Trial version of [Zendesk Sell](https://www.zendesk.com/register/?source=zendesk_sell#step-1).

 This post requires basic knowledge of [React Hooks](https://reactjs.org/docs/hooks-intro.html), [Express](https://expressjs.com/), [Node.js](https://nodejs.org/en/ "node website"), and [Axios](https://github.com/axios/axios "Axois documentation on Github").
 The code is intended to run locally.
-A basic understanding of [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) is also needed to configure the secure communication between the app and Zendesk (the specific steps needed are provided in the post).
+Specific steps for setting up the [Zendesk Sell API](https://developer.zendesk.com/rest_api/docs/sell-api/apis) will be provided.

+### Let's get Started...Save your API Credentials in a .env file
+There are three references that you need to provide in a .env file to make this application function:
+- STREAM_API_KEY
+- STREAM_API_SECRET
+- ZENDESK_CRM_TOKEN

+A templace file named '.env.example' is provided.
+Just update the values shown with your unique keys, secrets, and tokens, then remove the '.example' from the file name.
+We'll go over how to acquire these values next.

-### Registering and Configuring Zendesk
+### Setting up your Zendesk Sell Dashboard

-While Stream is capable of integrating into all of Zendesk's API, the purpose of this post is not to explain Zendesk configuration in detail.
-The code snippets shown will allow you to create and update Leads in your Zendesk system.
-In order to integrate with Zendesk Sell we need to configure the OAuth security settings from your Zendesk Sell Settings panel with the following steps:
+To integrate with Zendesk Sell we need to first configure the OAuth security settings from your Zendesk Sell Settings Panel using the following steps:  (Please note: if your dashboard looks different than the images shown below, you might be in the Zendesk Dashboard, not the  Zendesk Sell Dashboard.)

-1. First go to Settings
+1. First, go to Settings

 ![](images/zendesk-setting-panel.png)